xilef/robond_project3/README.md

 Open a new terminal, navigate to your catkin workspace and run:

-`roslaunch ball_chaser ball_chaser.launch`
+`roslaunch my_robot amcl.launch`

-to run the ball chasing service
+to run the amcl node for localization

+Once everything has loaded you can either try to send navigation goals via rviz or manually move the robot via the teleop package.
+`rosrun teleop_twist_keyboard teleop_twist_keyboard.py`

 ## License